mishrsud/sudhanshutheone.com/input/posts/taming-bash-on-windows.md

 Title: Taming bash on Ubuntu on Windows 10 Creators Update!
-Lead: For the unintiated, you can now run a real bash prompt on Windows 10 Anniversary Update or higher.
+Lead: For the uninitiated, you can now run a real bash prompt on Windows 10 Anniversary Update or higher.
 Let's try to make sense of what's going on with that!
 Published: 7/7/2017
 Tags:
+  - windows10
-  - windows10 wsl
+  - wsl
 ---

 ---